-- 1. On the RFC: Current tab page in the Landscape: Connectivity window, choose the Create Connection function. - 2.
-Choose connection type A or B. Specify the connection data for the SAP system (see Determining the SAP System Connection Information [Page 51]). - 3.
-Specify the SAP system user, the associated password, and the client that the TREX admin tool is to use to log on (see Creating a SAP System User for the TREX Admin Tool (Stand-Alone) [Page 50]).
+- 1. In the Landscape RFC window, choose the Create Connection function. - 2.
+Choose connection type A or B. Specify the connection data for the SAP system (see Determining the SAP System Connection Information [Page 53]). - 3.
+Specify the SAP system user, the associated password, and the client that the TREX admin tool is to use to log on (see Creating a SAP System User for the TREX Admin Tool (Stand-Alone) [Page 52]).